eduvpn/documentation/SERVER_DISCOVERY_SKIP_WAYF.md

 When opening the browser with this, the authentication is performed using the specified IdP and after authentication the OAuth authorization is started thus skipping the "WAYF" in the browser.

-**NOTE**: these authentication URL templates can currently be hard coded in the application, but will most likely move to the `server_list.json` file in the (near) future!

 # Open Issues